dduyg/55/posts/alchemyofsouls.md

 githuburl: https://github.com/dduyg/alchemy-of-souls
 projectcheck: true
 # summary of max.
 165 characters <meta name="description>
-summary: How a fictional story can help you learn new perspectives by turning it into a data-based web application using NLP techniques.
+summary: How a fictional story can help you learn new perspectives, by turning it into a data-based web application using NLP techniques.
 ---

   <div class="ui accordion">